Posts Tagged ‘knits’

 kcwc guest post: kelli from true bias

-I only discovered Kelli's blog, true bias, a little while ago, but once I did I was hooked.
-She sews beautiful garments for herself--we're talking handmade blazers here, people.
+I only discovered Kelli’s blog, true bias, a little while ago, but once I did I was hooked.
+She sews beautiful garments for herself–we’re talking handmade blazers here, people.
 But every so often some beautiful little clothes she made for her daughter would pop up on her blog.
 So I asked if she would be interested in kcwc.
 Lucky for us she said yes.
 I mean just look at what she did with a tee shirt pattern!

 kelli from true bias